 Another major challenge of teaching a machine to perform perfect human-like translations has to do with the difference between translation and localization.
 In order to fully localize content, one must be sensitive to cultural aspects, slang, and other regional language differences.
 Even with almost-perfect machine translations, it’s still crucial that content be written or reviewed by a native speaker with an in-depth knowledge of the local culture.
 Neglecting this may result in loss of investment or even a PR disaster.

 Moreover, while utilizing an AI platform like Google Translate can provide quick and, depending on the subject matter and use, accurate translations, a large concern is data security and privacy, particularly for life science content.
 The implementation of new data privacy regulations in recent years, like the EU’s GDPR, has intensified the need for data secure technology across all industries, including translation.

 Finding middle ground

-The San Francisco-based startup, Stepes, has found a happy medium between using AI to automate and improve their app efficiency while ensuring that translations are still done by skilled linguists.
+The San Francisco-based startup, Stepes, has found a happy medium between using AI to automate and improve their app efficiency while ensuring that AI automated translations are still done by skilled linguists.
 The app gives users access to a cohort of freelance translators around the world available to translate content on-demand.
 Much like Uber, Stepes uses AI machine learning to improve their translator rating system and recommend translators based on their expertise and previous related projects.
 This way, projects are done using machine like speed and scale, but with human translation quality.
 As technology advances, hybrid solutions such as this are mostly likely to be successful.